POLICIES

 Statement of Commitment

 At Swim Scoil, we are committed to ensuring a safe and healthy environment for all children, staff, and visitors.
-This Health & Safety Policy outlines our procedures and responsibilities in line with Irish legislation and insurance requirements.
-We are dedicated to regularly reviewing and updating our practices to maintain a safe working and learning environment.
+This Health & Safety Policy outlines our procedures and responsibilities in line with Irish legislation, pool facility requirements, and insurance obligations.
+We are dedicated to regularly reviewing and updating our practices to maintain a safe working and learning environment during instructional activities.

 1. General Safety Guidelines

-- Always follow the safety rules set by the swimming pool facility. - Be aware of emergency exits and first aid locations.
+• Always follow the safety rules and procedures set by the swimming pool facility

-- Keep the working area clean and free of hazards.
+• Keep all working areas clean and free of hazards

 2. Poolside Safety

-- Monitor children closely to prevent unsafe behaviour in or around the pool.
+• Children must be supervised closely to prevent unsafe behaviour in or around the pool

 3. Water Safety

-- Ensure children enter and exit the pool safely.
+• Ensure children enter and exit the pool safely and in an orderly manner

 4. Emergency Procedures

-- In case of an emergency, follow the pool's emergency response plan.
+• In the event of an emergency, follow the pool facility’s emergency response plan

-- Know the location of lifeguards and how to call for assistance.
+• Know the location of lifeguards and how to alert them immediately

-- If a child is in distress, alert the lifeguard immediately and provide support as trained.
+• If a child is in distress, alert the lifeguard without delay and follow pool emergency procedures

 5. First Aid and Medical Emergencies